Active Link Obfuscation to Thwart Link-flooding Attacks for Internet of Things: Performance Evaluation

-We expect that the bot detection rate should be as high as possible while the false-positive rate should be as low as possible.

 {\textbf{Performance vs. Data used for training}:} We first evaluate the performance against the percentage of data used for training.
-Figure \ref{fig:Detection_accuracy_trainrate} shows the bot detection performance against the percentage of joint-FM features or fused FM-TM features used for training.
-The bot detection rate increases and the false-positive rate decreases as the percentage of data used for training increases.
-This is because the SVM classifier is more accurate with larger amount of training data.
-We can also observe that the bot detection rate using fused features is better than using only joint-FM features under the same parameters.
+Fig. \ref{fig:Detection_accuracy_trainrate} shows the compromised devices detection performance against the percentage of joint-FM features or fused FM-TM features used for training.
+The compromised devices detection rate increases and the false-positive rate decreases as the percentage of data used for training increases.
+We can also observe that the compromised devices detection rate using fused features is better than using only joint-FM features under the same parameters.
 The false-positive rate using fused features is lower than using only joint-FM features under the same parameters.
-Therefore, it is better to combine joint-FM and TM together to accurately distinguish bots from legitimate hosts.
-When 80\% data are used for training, the bot detection rate can reach 88.5\% while the false-positive rate drops under 7.5\%.
+Therefore, it is better to combine joint-FM and TM together to accurately distinguish compromised devices from legitimate IoT devices.
+When 80\% data are used for training, the compromised devices detection rate can reach 88.5\% while the false-positive rate drops under 7.5\%.